-Fahai Temple can be found in the western suburbs of Beijing.
-Fahai Temple is known for the ten large and well-preserved murals in its main hall.
+Fahai Temple, in the western suburbs of Beijing, is known for the ten large and well-preserved murals in its main hall, and bronze bell.
 This artwork presents the Ming Dynasty's best murals.
-Fahai Temple is among the most beautiful attractions in Beijing as it shows off history, art and natural scenery.
+Fahai Temple is among the most beautiful attractions in Beijing as it shows off history, art, and natural scenery.

 Fahai Temple History